 Anacostia Business Improvement District

 The Anacostia BID works to ensure the area is clean, safe and vibrant for the entire community.
-The BID, alone and with others, is interested in revitalizing the commercial district and energize commercial property owners and commercial tenants to invest in Anacostia's future.
-The BID also plays a major role in increasing and manage public and private investment in Anacostia as the area continues to evolve.
+The BID, alone and with others, is interested in revitalizing the commercial district and energizing commercial property owners and commercial tenants to invest in Anacostia's future.
+The BID also plays a major role in increasing and managing public and private investment in Anacostia as the area continues to evolve.

 Anacostia Coordinating Council

-Clean Water Action’s DC team has the goal of dramatically improving the water quality of the Anacostia River.
+Clean Water Fund’s DC team has the goal of dramatically improving the water quality of the Anacostia River.
 Current campaigns toward this end are A Toxic Free Anacostia and Anacostia River.

-Clean Water Action is contributing its vast experience and expertise education, engaging, and organizing community members in Wards 7 and 8 to the Anacostia Park and Community Collaborative.
-In addition to working with residents most affected, they will help skill up APACC member organizations in organizing.
+Clean Water Fund is contributing its vast experience and expertise educating, engaging, and organizing community members in Wards 7 and 8 to the Anacostia Park and Community Collaborative.
+In addition to working with residents most affected, they will help skill up APACC member organizations in grassroots advocacy .

 Community Preservation and Development Corporation